jayfang33/photino_htmx/README.md

 - want to write a cross platform desktop app by C / C++
 - want to use browser as UI
 - not good at frontend framework. not good at javascript.
-- then, use HTMX to control web UI
+- To use HTMX to control web UI, less javascript
+- Don't want to create TCP server as web server

 # Using following project code